cmiles/PiSlicedDayPhotos/README.md

 ### SunriseAndSunset.csv

 This program uses a file of Sunrise/Sunset times to allow you to input any sunrise/sunset times that you want - a strong use case for this is generating topography compensated Sunrise/Sunset times for your location.
-For example today at my home we didn't see the sun come over the mountains to the east until 40+ minutes after the sun rise time calculated without the topography of the mountains...
+For example today at my home we didn't see the sun come over the mountains to the east until 40+ minutes after the sun rise time calculated for the 'true' horizon...

-The SunriseAndSunset.csv file should be formated like the the sample file included with the program:
+The SunriseAndSunset.csv file should be formatted like the the sample file included with the program:
 ```
 DAY, SUNRISE, SUNSET
 2023-01-01,08:15:00-0700,17:23:00-0700